tasuki/sbs-ttc/ttc/1993-addis-lombardo.md

 ## 6

 The Valley Spirit never dies.
 It is called the Mysterious Female.
-The entrance top the Mysterious Female Is called the root of Heaven and Earth.
+The entrance to the Mysterious Female Is called the root of Heaven and Earth.
 Endless flow of inexhaustible energy.

 ## 7